PostgREST/postgrest/api.rst

 .. warning::

-   Is not guaranteed that all kinds of views will be embeddable.
+   It's not guaranteed that all kinds of views will be embeddable.
 In particular, views that contain UNIONs will not be made embeddable.

    Why?
 PostgREST detects source table foreign keys in the view by querying and parsing `pg_rewrite <https://www.postgresql.org/docs/11/catalog-pg-rewrite.html>`_.